 Subscription fees are the most obvious way for a magazine to earn a living.
 But if you rely only on subscription fees, your digital magazine business isn’t going to last very long because you can’t charge exorbitant prices.

-That’s why using other sources of revenue clubbed with subscriptions is the way to go if you plan on sustaining in this business.
+That’s why using other sources of revenue clubbed with subscriptions is the way to go if you plan on sustaining this business.

 Most publishers prefer to use the “Freemium” model to sustain their business while attracting new people.
 Freemium means offering a part of your content for free, then charging a subscription-based model to the reader.